 How To Decorate Your DOC Band

 Find images online and print them out.
-You can also use fabric, wallpaper, magazine, basically anything that is thin and can be cut out of.
+You can also use fabric, wallpaper, magazine pages, basically anything that is thin and can be cut out of.
 I sort of eyeballed how big I want the image to fit on the helmet and resize them before printing them out.

-This an optional step.
+This is an optional step.
 You may choose to apply the images directly onto the clean band.
 Or, apply acrylic paint as the background color.
-Carefully to not paint on the foam parts of the helmet.
+Carefully to not paint on the foam/inner parts of the helmet.